nicky-nym/nicky-nym.github.io/pages/cities.md

 ---
 # <a name="0"></a>Impossible Cities

-This paper outlines a summer 2020 design proposal for building car-free cities.
+This paper outlines a design proposal for building car-free cities, circa 2020.

 1. **Streets designed for mobility &mdash; better design choices**
   * This proposal hinges on a re-design of what a city street looks like, to try to get less congestion, twice the average speed, and twice the total throughput (compared to, say, Manhattan New York).
 See <a href="#1">chapter 1</a>.